 Related article: Buying your first home

 There’s no big surprise here but my suggestion is to make the house purchase a priority because of the many positive financial implications.

-I get and understand the lifestyle is important especially for a 23 year old but the more money your put into depreciating assets like cars, quads and skidoo’s, the worse off you will be financially.
+I get and understand the lifestyle is important especially for a 23-year-old but the more money you put into depreciating assets like cars, quads and skidoo’s, the worse off you will be financial.